About Sally Wright – Counsellor in Edinburgh & Online

 I’m Sally Wright (PGDip), a qualified counsellor based in Edinburgh.
 My path into counselling began in the NHS ambulance service, where I trained and worked as a paramedic.
-In that role, I often met people in intense moments of crisis—and it taught me how to be calm, compassionate and present in the face of distress.
-Over time, I became more drawn to the emotional side of what people were going through and looked to offer support in a deeper, ongoing way.
+In that role, I often met people in intense moments of crisis.
+I learnt how to be calm, compassionate and present in the face of distress.
+Over time, I became more drawn to the emotional side of what people were going through.
+I felt drawn to offer support in a deeper, ongoing way.

 That led me into the social care sector, where I worked for over 20 years.
-My experience spans a range of services including support for people with disabilities, people from LGBTQ+ communities, those living with HIV or hepatitis C, and people who use substances.
-I progressed from support work to senior support roles, taking on key responsibilities in managing frontline services.
+My experience spans a range of services.
+These include, people with disabilities, people from LGBTQ+ communities, those living with HIV or hepatitis C and people who use substances.
+I progressed from support work to senior support roles, taking on key responsibilities in managing front-line services.
 I also worked as a volunteer coordinator—recruiting, training, and supporting volunteers across a range of services.

-This work gave me a strong foundation in meeting people where they are, with respect and humanity.
+This work gave me a strong foundation in meeting people where they are, with respect and humility.

-Since beginning my counselling training ten years ago, I’ve developed a strong, relational approach grounded in empathy, collaboration, and deep emotional attunement.
-I now have over 1,500 hours of counselling experience, supporting both individuals and couples with challenges such as:
+I began my counselling training over ten years ago.
+Since then, I have developed a strong relational way of working.
+My approach is grounded in empathy, collaboration and emotional attunement.
+I am now an experienced practitioner with over 1500 hours of counselling experience.
+I support both individuals and couples with challenges such as:

 Student wellbeing and life transitions